morloc-project/morloc-project.github.io/README.md

 = Morloc Technical Documentation

-To compile this documentation just run `make`.
+To compile this documentation run `make`.

 You will need to install `asciidoctor` and `asciidoctor-bibtex`.